Noether normalization lemma

-In mathematics, the Noether normalization lemma is a result of commutative algebra, introduced by Emmy Noether in 1926.
+In mathematics, the Noether normalization lemma (sometimes referred to as a theorem rather than a lemma) is a result of commutative algebra, introduced by Emmy Noether in 1926.
 It states that for any field $k$, and any finitely generated commutative k-algebra $A$, there exist elements $y_1,y_2,\ldots,y_d$ in $A$ that are algebraically independent over $k$ and such that $A$ is a finitely generated module over the polynomial ring $S=k[y_1,y_2,\ldots,y_d]$.
 The integer $d$ is equal to the Krull dimension of the ring $A$; and if $A$ is an integral domain, $d$ is also the transcendence degree of the field of fractions of $A$ over k.

 The theorem has a geometric interpretation.
 Suppose A is the coordinate ring of an affine variety X, and consider S as the coordinate ring of a d-dimensional affine space $\mathbb A^d_k$.
 Then the inclusion map $S\hookrightarrow A$ induces a surjective finite morphism of affine varieties $X\to \mathbb A^d_k$: that is, any affine variety is a branched covering of affine space.

 When k is infinite, such a branched covering map can be constructed by taking a general projection from an affine space containing X to a d-dimensional subspace.

 More generally, in the language of schemes, the theorem can equivalently be stated as: every affine k-scheme (of finite type) X is finite over an affine n-dimensional space.
 The theorem can be refined to include a chain of ideals of R (equivalently, closed subsets of X) that are finite over the affine coordinate subspaces of the corresponding dimensions.

-The Noether normalization lemma can be used as an important step in proving Hilbert's Nullstellensatz, one of the most fundamental results of classical algebraic geometry.
-The normalization theorem is also an important tool in establishing the notions of Krull dimension for k-algebras.
+The Noether normalization lemma yields Zariski's lemma as a corollary.
+In turn, Zariski's lemma can be used to give a straightforward proof of Hilbert's Nullstellensatz, one of the most fundamental results of classical algebraic geometry.
+Noether normalization is also an important tool in establishing the notion of Krull dimension for k-algebras.